Arts & Humanities

 Doctoral training programme

-At the RCA, research students undertake training both at a cross-College level and within their Schools, offering rich and robust preparation and learning opportunities for their research degree progression.
+At the RCA, research students undertake training both at a cross-College level and within their Schools/Centres, offering rich and robust preparation and learning opportunities for their research degree progression.
 Many of these also offer opportunities to build a portfolio of experience for future careers.

 We are committed to ensuring that you are well equipped, not only to complete your studies but also to develop your future careers.